 The risk of relapse is high in the beginning.
 It subsides over time, but it can never be completely ruled out.
 Some recovering addicts admit that they relapsed when they stopped going to their groups, as the meetings reminded them of their purpose and sense of belonging.
 Self-help groups encourage addicts to stay sober, and if something is off, members often notice it.

 No matter how close you are to your loved one, it’s possible that they will have a hard time being open and honest.
 Many recovering addicts tend to be more comfortable in their support groups, as the environment is non-judgemental and the members are supportive.
 Being able to release anxious thoughts in this setting is powerful.

 Maintain a Structured Schedule

-You should always encourage your loved one to attend their support groups.
+You should always encourage your loved ones to attend their support groups.
 This is one of the best tools they have in their recovery.
-Don’t forget that there are groups for people like you, too!
+Don’t forget that there are groups of people like you, too!
 Check out Al-Anon or Nar-Anon Family Groups for more information.